Top 10 Most Profitable Companies in the World

 • Company investor relations materials

 Why TTM?
 TTM data is more current than annual reports and provides a rolling view of performance that smooths out seasonal variations and one-time events.
-For September 2025, TTM includes the most recent four quarters (Q3 2024 through Q2 2025), giving us the most up-to-date picture of each company's profitability while maintaining a full 12-month perspective.
+For July 2026, TTM includes the most recent four quarters (Q2 2025 through Q1 2026), giving us the most up-to-date picture of each company's profitability while maintaining a full 12-month perspective.
 This approach eliminates the lag of waiting for full-year reports and provides a more accurate representation of current profitability trends.

 Important Considerations: